canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% endcapture %}
 {% include hidden.html content=relativistic id="relativistic" title="Aside: Relativistic rocket" %}

-## Question 3: setting up the situation
+## Question 3: Setting up the situation

 {% include captionedfigure.html alt="A labelled diagram of a rocket of mass M moving to the right at speed v.
 A quantity of exhaust with mass m is travelling to the left at speed u." img="/embed/physics/rocketequation/rocket-variables.png" %}